JHU-PL-Lab/www-fpse/lecture/lists.md

 ## List programming

-Let's write a few more recursive functions on lists.
+Let's warm up by writing a few more recursive functions on lists.

 #### Reversing a list